lart-bangor/research-assistant/docs/source/users/installation.rst

 Installing on Windows 10/11
 ---------------------------

 #.
-Download the official Windows installer for the L'ART Research Client on Windows.
+Download the official Windows installer for the L'ART Research Assistant on Windows.

    You can find the latest release (as well as earlier versions) at `github.com/lart-bangor/research-client/releases <https://github.com/lart-bangor/research-client/releases>`_.